MateuszJanduraUszu/mjmem/docs/reference/smart_pointer/unique_smart_array-operator-deref.md

 ## Remarks

 The function returns the first element of the stored array.
 The behavior is undefined if the stored array is null.
+Unlike [unique_smart_ptr::operator*](unique_smart_ptr-operator-deref.md), this function does not dereference the pointer because the class stores an array, not a pointer to an object.
+The operator is defined for consistency with smart pointers.
 It is equivalent to:

 ```cpp
 *get();